sagesteppe/eSTZwritR/README.md

 |      orderZones       | ordering seed zone numbers        | updated vector data, plot, summary  |

 ## Documentation
-A poster describing the impetus behind the creation of eSTZwritR, and broadly outlining it's functionality is available here (COMING SOON!).
+A paper describing the impetus behind the creation of eSTZwritR, and broadly outlining it's functionality is available here (COMING SOON!).

 A vignette showcasing the usage of the package is available here (COMING SOON!).